Hello, this is Ryuta Hamamoto from TIMEWELL.

 The 7 Permanently Controlled Elements (Announcement No. 18 of 2025)

-MOFCOM Announcement No. 18, dated April 4, 2025, added seven medium and heavy rare earth elements and related items (metals, alloys, oxides, compounds, mixtures, sputtering targets, and permanent magnet materials) to the scope of export controls.
-This measure is not covered by the comprehensive suspension of November 2025 discussed below, and it remained in force as of May 2026.
+MOFCOM Announcement No. 18, dated April 4, 2025, added seven medium and heavy rare earth elements and related items (metals, alloys, oxides, compounds, mixtures, sputtering targets, and permanent magnet materials) to export licensing.
+This measure is not covered by the comprehensive suspension of November 2025, and it remained in force as of May 2026.

 | Element | Symbol | Category | Main industrial uses |